malchata/these-images-are-making-me-surly/README.md

 ## Running this talk locally

-Running this talk on your machine is a snap.
+tl;dr: Don't run this talk locally.
+You can view the slides at http://jlwagner.net/talks/these-images.

+If you must run this talk locally for some reason, it's not difficult.
 You just need a copy of Node installed.
 After you clone this repo, run `npm i` to install packages, then run `npm start presentation` to run the presentation server.
 Once this command is run, you'll have a local copy of the talk running at http://localhost:8080.

 ## Talk dates:
 ~~**7 June, 2017** [Prairie Dev Con](http://prairiedevcon.com/Schedule)~~